jlmelville/smallvis/docs/spectral.md

 to see that the effect of $t$ is to relatively upweight the contribution of later eigenvectors in determining the distance between points on the map.

-### Anisotropic Diffusion
+### Why Do All This?

 So Diffusion Maps are just like Laplacian Eigenmaps but with some slight stretching of the axes.
 Big deal!
+And that's true if you are just planning to visualize the diffusion map in 2D or 3D, although I am sure anyone who has tried this has been a bit disappointed.

+It's really more about using the distances in the embedded space, which you can think of as having been "smoothed" or "denoised".
+The diffusion distance effectively averages over multiple paths between points, which makes it more robust to noise.
+This may be better than trying to measure the distance between points via geodesics using shortest paths in the k-nearest neighbor graph in the original space.
+You can also tune $t$ to increase emphasis from local to more global structure.
+Once you have these distances, you can re-use them to e.g. create a new k-nearest neighbor graph and so on.

+The trick is to make sure you include enough dimensions for these distances to be meaningful.
+Probably two or three dimensions isn't enough.
+I'll come back to this point in the "A Truncated SVD recipe" section below.

+### Anisotropic Diffusion

-Actually, there's a bit more to them than that.
+And actually, there's a bit more to them than even that.
 You can also define different diffusion operators.
 At this point, sadly, I've never actually seen the procedure written down unambiguously.
 Both the Socher report and Wikipedia page seem to leave out some steps.
 Here's my attempt.
 I'll try and stick with the notation I've seen used elsewhere, which is truly unfortunate.

 *December 8 2021*: The
 [pyDiffMap](https://github.com/DiffusionMapsAcademics/pyDiffMap) package seems
 to carry out a procedure very close to what follows, so this should be reasonably reliable.

+*October 12 2025*: Having spent more time with the Coifman and Lafon diffusion maps paper, I have corrected the procedure below.
+The only change is that originally I used the degree matrix $D$ to form the symmetrized diffusion operator matrix and I should have used the degree matrix formed from the alpha-normalized kernel matrix.
+To be generous to my past self, I later mentioned this making conceptually more sense to me, but it's actually just the correct thing to do.

 The full procedure is something like: